 5.2 km return to the parking lot

 This trail passes through dense coastal forest, beside bogs rich with orchids, over coastal barrens, and then to the sandy beach and rocky islands at Harbour Rocks.
-Along the trail, a viewing platform provides a spectacular view of St. Catherines River Beach.
-In the thick growth of shrubs at the trail’s edge you may see birds such as the common yellow-throat, savannah sparrow, and palm warbler feeding on insects or berries.
-At the shore, a viewing scope provides a close-up look at offshore seals and seabirds like gannets and eiders.
+Along the trail, a viewing platform provides a spectacular view of St. Catherine's River Beach.
+In the thick growth of shrubs at the trail’s edge you may see birds such as the Common Yellow-throat, Savannah Sparrow, and Palm Warbler feeding on insects or berries.
+At the shore, a viewing scope provides a close-up look at offshore seals and seabirds like the Northern Gannet and the Common Eider.

 8.7 kilometres return to the parking lot